yellowbrickstats home | my statistical and research consulting

 "News flash: New research concludes that the sensationalism sweeping local news is bad for ratings"

-So began an extensive piece covering nearly 1 1/2 pages of a Boston Sunday Globe.
-4 I'll grant that this author, after exploring the nuances, implications, and complications involved in the (unquestioned) finding about TV news ratings differences, finally did reveal the magnitude of this difference -- in a sidebar, paragraph 34 of 35.
+So began an extensive piece covering nearly 1 1/2 pages of a Boston Sunday Globe.4 I'll grant that this author, after exploring the nuances, implications, and complications involved in the (unquestioned) finding about TV news ratings differences, finally did reveal the magnitude of this difference -- in a sidebar, paragraph 34 of 35.
 Before I present that difference, I'd like you to form a picture in your mind of what it might look like.
-Try to imagine two bell curves, one for the ratings of quality news stories and one for those of sensational stories.
-One curve would be shifted to the right of the other, reflecting its significantly higher average.
+Try to imagine two bell curves, one for the ratings of (the % of households watching) quality TV news stories and one for those of sensational stories.
+One curve will naturally be shifted to the right of the other, reflecting its significantly higher average.

-The answer: the "strong correlation between high quality scores and high ratings" seems to have translated into a mean difference of .25 ratings points, or 1/4 of 1% of viewing households.
-My graph below is true to the size of this difference, with the dotted lines showing the group means; the data depicted are simulated.
+The answer: the "strong correlation between high quality scores and high ratings" translated, at least in one class of results, into a mean difference of 0.25 ratings points, or 1/4 of 1% of viewing households.
+My graph below shows the size of this difference; the two narrowly separated dotted lines show the group means.
+The data are simulated.

 Sometimes, our training in significance testing can lead to a curious contradiction in thinking.
-Very informally, I asked the following question of five experienced educational/social science researchers I know:
+Very informally, I asked the following question of five experienced educational or social-science researchers: